arbendium/mock-esm/README.md

 #### A small mocking library for Node ESM based codebase

 **Warning:** This library uses [custom ESM loaders](https://nodejs.org/api/esm.html#esm_experimental_loaders) which is very much experimental.
-Just few weeks ago this library didn't work because of how NodeJS handled CommonJS modules with query parameters.
-I have no idea if they actually fixed it or what but it seems to work now.
-Let me know if you any problems.
+The API gets changed every now in an incompatible way so this library occasionally breaks down.

 ## Usage